 - Homemade marmalade or chutney.
 To be honest, we don't make marmalade or chutney at home, at least not yet.
 But my mum and aunty do, so we take advantage of that and always have some at home.
 Fig marmalade or tomato chutney is a great option to go with cheese.

 - Olives.
 Finish the board with some olives.
 Our toddler Luca loves them and so do we!
 Black Greek olives are our favourite.

-Keep adding different dips and ingredients and you’ll eventually end up with a board like this:
+Keep adding different dips and ingredients and you'll eventually end up with a board like these:

 So with all these ingredients, you can build an amazing cheese board that will keep everyone happy.
 When we know people are coming over, we try to prepare the hummus and pesto ahead so we can have it ready.
 When the dips are prepared, the board can be put together in 15 minutes.
 If you have no time to prepare the dips at home, you can always buy good quality hummus and pesto instead of making it at home.

 The best part of a cheese board is that you can make it different every time and never get bored!